martic20/TimeTracker/Readme.md

 1. 😀 Clone this rep.

 2. Create the file `./.docker/.env.nginx.local` using `./.docker/.env.nginx` as template.
 The value of the variable `NGINX_BACKEND_DOMAIN` is the `server_name` used in NGINX.
-Also create the `.env` file from `env.dist` and the `.docker/.env` from `.docker/.env.dist`.
+Also create the `.env` file from `.env.dist` and the `.docker/.env` from `.docker/.env.dist`.
 As a test app you can use the predefined variables and passwords.

 3. Go inside folder `./docker` and run `docker-sync-stack start` to start containers.